Antony925/Telegram_data_collection_and_analysis/README.md

 ### Instructions for data analysis
 To run the notebook please install following libraries:

 ```%pip install pandas matplotlib numpy seaborn plotly scikit-learn networkx nltk```

 ##### 3_eda.ipynb
-You can use functions from this notebook to visualize your data
+You can use functions from this notebook to visualize your own data

 ##### 3_eda.pdf
 Compilation of 3_eda.ipynb to PDF